Episode 88

 was throwing rocks and sticks at them.

-Well they did have a cell phone so they ended up calling the police who of course in turn called the park rangers since they were on site and so they came in
+Well, they did did have a cell phone.
+So they ended up calling the police, who, of course, in turn called the park rangers since they were on site.

-They found the ruckus going on on the other side of the creek and crossed over the low water bridge and they held their guns up
+they found the ruckus going on on the other side of the creek and crossed over the low water bridge and they held their guns up

 and they found

-a man
+a man.

-and they ended up having to tackle this guy.
+And they ended up having to tackle this guy.

 They arrested him